- 5-Minute Article

 Assemble and store information about all of your accounts, passwords, and points of contact.
 Couples are encouraged to perform this task together and share instructions on where to find the important records.

 Use a checklist to compile copies of the following documents along with instructions on where to find the original versions.
 The list should include:

 - Powers of attorney for financial and health affairs

-- Contact information for a financial professional, tax preparer, attorney, repairman, and insurance agent
+- Contact information for a financial professional, tax preparer, attorney, insurance agent, and repair specialist

 - Information about accounts with banks